vdoukadoukopoulou/birbs/README.md

 power | `sleep`, `on`
 record | `off`, `on`

-Check out the [API](https://github.com/joshvillbrandt/goprohero/blob/master/docs/API.md) for the complete command list with more set up options.
+Check out the [API](https://github.com/joshvillbrandt/goprohero/blob/master/docs/API.md) for the complete command and parameter list.

 #### AUTOMATE TURN ON & RECORD
-`Make this into a program that happens every morning because the birbs wake up before you`
+`so it happens every morning because the birbs wake up before you`

 This part uses [shedule](https://pypi.org/project/schedule/).An in-process scheduler for periodic jobs that uses the builder pattern for configuration.

 ```bash